wangkua1/nemo-cvpr2023/README.md

 ```

 2. Conver the mp4 videos into frames.

 ```bash
 python -m scripts.video_to_frames
 ```

 # Running NeMo

 A example inference script for running NeMo on the "Baseball Pitch" motion on the NeMo-MoCap dataset is provided `run_scripts/examples`.
 You can run it locally using the following command:

 ```
 bash run_scripts_examples/nemomocap-example.sh 0
 ```

 or launching a SLURM job with `sbatch` using

 ```
 bash run_scripts_examples/nemomocap-example.sh 1
 ```

+# Running NeMo on your custom video dataset

+If you wish to run NeMo on your own video dataset, refer to [Custom Video README](custom_video/README.md).

 # Acknowledgement

 NeMo is built on many other great works, including
 [VPoser](https://github.com/nghorbani/human_body_prior),
 [SPIN](https://github.com/nkolot/SPIN),